DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 talent.
 For example - I would rate my mental abilities as AVERAGE.
 Some concepts I grasp very quickly and very well, others not so quickly and not very well.
 That's just how my brain works.
-Everyone has strenghts and weaknesses.
+Everyone has strengths and weaknesses.

 The thing that actually matters is **motivation**.
 My **motivation** stems from my **curiosity** about computers.
 I would rate my curiosity as EXTREME.
 That's